 - The sink doesn’t pile up by noon

-It’s a small act, but it removes friction from your entire day.
+It’s a small act, but it removes mess from your entire day.

-This is one of those habits that doesn’t just help your house.
+This is one of those habits that doesn’t just help your housekeeping.
 It helps your mind.

 3. Clear the Countertops